firstnoodle/VueFilterTags/README.md

 - vue-perfect-scrollbar for adding scrollbars
 – vue-lottie for showing loader animation

+## The Filter Component
+Both the sorting and filter components will be using a select/dropdown for selecting columns (and operator for the filter).
+The select will in turn consist of a resizable input (or a button depending on mode) and a popper for the options (which will be wrapped in a perfect-scrollbar)
+The options passed to the select should define a template ...

 #### 3 different modes:
 1. Button
 2. Filter - filter content